-- (A) In any action in which a defendant is found to have: - (1) committed a crime; - (2) violated a statute defining an infraction; - (3) violated an ordinance of a municipal corporation; or if the defendant has not been determined to be indigent and the defendant fails to pay court costs, a fine, or a civil penalty in full by the date set by the court, there shall be imposed a late payment fee of Twenty-Five Dollars (\$25.00) pursuant to IC 33-37-5-22, which shall be paid in addition to the costs, fine, or penalty.
+- (A) In any action in which a defendant is found to have: - (1) committed a crime; - (2) violated a statute defining an infraction; - (3) violated an ordinance of a municipal corporation; or - (4) committed a delinquent act; - if the defendant has not been determined to be indigent and the defendant fails to pay court costs, a fine, or a civil penalty in full by the date set by the court, there shall be imposed a late payment fee of Twenty-Five Dollars (\$25.00) pursuant to IC 33-37-5-22, which shall be paid in addition to the costs, fine, or penalty. - (B) The court may suspend a late payment fee if the court finds that the defendant has demonstrated good cause for failure to make a timely payment.
+(Effective May 1, 2009)